 Local winemakers have been actively promoting these outstanding wines since after World War II.

 The Union of Santorini Cooperatives, called “SantoWines,” was founded in 1947 to protect and promote this island treasure.
 Today, it is the island’s largest organization, representing all the vineyard owners and boasting 1,200 active members.

 SantoWines’ mission statement is not only to safeguard the local traditional cultivation processes and to produce the highest quality PDO Santorini wines and products but also to promote sustainable agricultural development.

-According to Santo President Markos Kafouros, Santorini wines are exported to several countries, with the most important being the US market, and New York in particular.
+According to Santo President Markos Kafouros, Santorini wines are exported to several countries; the most important market is that of the United States and particularly New York.

 Kafouros notes that the production center of Santo Wines is visited by 400,000 wine-lovers every year.

-These fortunate visitors are given the opportunity to visit the vineyards, taste the wines and learn all about the unique production processes, while at the same time enjoying the hospitality of the local people and the stunning beauty of the island.
+These fortunate visitors are given the opportunity to visit the vineyards, taste the wines, and learn all about the unique production processes while simultaneously enjoying the hospitality of the local people and the stunning beauty of the island.